vickydelk/DH110-UX/Assignment01/README.md

 **Sevarity Rating: 2

 ##Overall Evaluation
-Overall, I felt this website did a decent job of

-good job of providing the necessary statistics for the Zero Hunger SUstainable goal.
-I found the charts to be extremely useful for visualizing the information.
-However, I found the information to be a little dense and quite statistical.
-For this reason, I think this website of best for someone already focused on this sustainable goal rather than someone new to learn about food insecurity.
-Overall, I would rate this website an 8/10 because it has a lot of very useful information conveyed in a pretty good way, I just think it could cater to a broader audience.
+Overall, I felt this website did a decent job of providing awareness on the Zero hunger sustainable develepment goal.
+However, I found the webpage to fail to meat a number of the 10 huristics.
+I think the data was presented in a very dense way that made it difficult to viusalize and understand on a large scale.
+Also I found the numberous links on the bottem on the page to be distracting and unhelpful.
+Overall, I would rate this website an 6/10 because it has a lot of very useful information but is not conveyed in the best way.